ba205/logging/README.md

 # logging

-This is a simple logging api that uses the PSQueue library as its priority queue.
+This is a simple logging api that uses the PQueue.Max library as its priority queue.

 Examples of how to use this library are in src/Main.hs.
 As long